Paul Berthier

 Paul Berthier (1884–1953) was the co-founder of Manécanterie des Petits Chanteurs à la Croix de Bois in 1906.

 He wrote a doctoral thesis on the legal protection of composers which has long been authoritative and an essay on Jean-Philippe Rameau.
-He was the grandfather of the singer France Gall, father of the composer and organist Jacques Berthier (1923–1994) and great-grandfather of French producer, Raphael Hamburger.

 He was the organist at Auxerre Cathedral until 1953.
 He composed the famous Christmas lullaby Dors ma colombe.

+He was married to composer Geneviève Parquin and was the father of Jacques Berthier.
+He was also the grandfather of the singer France Gall and great-grandfather of French producer, Raphael Hamburger.